ERR-HRI-Challenge/baseline2024/README.md

 #### Overall performance

-We will rank models based on accuracy and F1-score. (...)
+We will rank models based on the combined rankings of accuracy and F1-score.

+Example: _models are ranked based on accuracy and given points based on their position (1,2,3...).
+The same process takes place to F1-score.
+The best model is that which the combined number of points is lowest (min = 2 points)._

 #### Time-tolerant performance

-We will rank models based on time-tolerant accuracy and F1-score. (...)
+We will rank models based on the combined rankings of accuracy and F1-score.